 The digital nomad visa will be a perfect option for people working remotely as freelancers or entrepreneurs with multiple clients.
 It will also benefit people employed full time with foreign companies, with the ability to work from home or abroad.

-The proposal is that holders of the Digital Nomad Visa will pay a Spanish non-resident tax rate (IRNR) of 15 per cent for the first four years.
+Holders of the Digital Nomad Visa in Spain will pay a Spanish non-resident tax rate (IRNR) of 24% for the first five years on income derived from work up to 600,000 Euros.
 They will have to demonstrate that at least 80 percent of their income comes from foreign companies for this IRNR tax to apply.

-When it is available, applications for the Digital Nomad Visa will be made in the same way as existing visas, at Spanish Embassies and Consulates in countries outside the EU.
+Applications for the Digital Nomad Visa will be made in the same way as existing visas, at Spanish Embassies and Consulates in countries outside the EU.
+Those visas will be valid for one year and will be renewable for up to five years after which you can apply for permanent residence.

 Around 34 towns and villages across Spain have decided to join the Red Nacional de Pueblos Acogedores para el Teletrabajo (or National Network of Welcoming Villages for Remote workers) to encourage digital nomads to visit.
 They all have under 5,000 residents and want to attract new residents to repopulate their streets.